 - Stir in the can of diced tomatoes.

 - Pour in the beef stock.

-- Add soy sauce and tomato sauce to slow cooker.
+- Add soy sauce and tomato sauce to the slow cooker.

-- After one hour, add the uncooked pasta and cheddar cheese.
+- After 3 hours, add the uncooked pasta and cheddar cheese.

-- Cook for an additional 3 hours on high setting.
+- Cook for an additional hour on a high setting.

 - Serve & enjoy!

 Note: You can also cook this recipe on low if you want to make earlier in the day.
-Simply double the cooking time and add your pasta and cheese at 2 hours instead of 1.
+Simply double the cooking time and add your pasta and cheese at 2 hours instead of 1 hour remaining.